 There are rules in basketball that describe how a player can pass the ball.
 Here is a list of passing rules in basketball:

-Passing can be done with an overhand motion or underhand motion.
-Throwing overhand will help a player throw the ball with more force and accuracy at larger distances.
+Passing can be done with an overhead motion or underhand motion.
+Throwing overhead will help a player throw the ball with more force and accuracy at longer distances.
 Throwing underhand is great for quick passes that are short distances or to create diversions in order to get players open.
-Basketball players often use overhand passes when inbounding the ball as it is the most effective way to not turn the ball over.
+Basketball players often use overhead passes when inbounding the ball as it is the most effective way to not turn the ball over.

 Here are some of the reasons why players should choose to pass the ball on the court: